HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image126.png)

-- **Table**: The first row "Table Configuration" is the number of all tables on the "Table Configuration" page, and the second row "Definition Warning" is the number of tables detected to be abnormal in the "Table Structure＆Index Detection".
+- **Table**: The first row "Table Configuration" is the number of all tables on the [Table Configuration](#table-configuration) page, and the second row "Definition Warning" is the number of tables detected to be abnormal in the "Table Structure＆Index Detection".
 - **Optimization**: The first row "SQL Log" is the number of SQL records recorded in the [Slow Query Log Analysis](#slow-query-log-analysis) function of HotLog Management.
 The second row "Slow SQL" is the SQL marked with ![](assets/hotdb-management/image127.png) in the [Slow Query Log Analysis](#slow-query-log-analysis) function of HotLog Management. ("SQL Log" and "Slow SQL" are displayed are not enabled when the Slow Query Log Analysis does not enable SQL statistics)
 - **Backup**: The first row "Totals of Backup" is the number of all backup records in the "Backup Task" function of HotDB Management, and the second row "Failure Backup" is the number of task records with backup status as "Backup Failed".
 - **Log**: The first row "Cluster Log" is the total number of logs in the "Compute Node Log" function of HotDB Management.
 The second row "Unread" is the number of logs with status as "Unread" in the compute node log.
 When the number of logs is greater than 999, the page displays 999+.